EpicOrange/riichi_advanced/documentation/bloody30faan.md

   + Circle joker (筒): Can represent any circle tile.
   + Bamboo joker (索): Can represent any bamboo tile.

-There are five winning hand configurations in B30FJ:
+There are four winning hand configurations in B30FJ:

 - Four sets and a pair.
 Sets are triplets or sequences.
 You may also use a knitted straight in place of three sets, a knitted short straight in place of two sets, a knitted terminal-sequences in place of two sets, or knitted triplets in place of three sets.
 - Seven pairs (no repeats).
 - Thirteen orphans (each terminal and honor tile, one of them forming a pair).
-- Thirteen disconnected (includes a pair).
-- Knitted honors hand.
-To achieve this, you must have exactly one of each wind and dragon, plus seven of the nine tiles required to form knitted triplets or a knitted straight.
+- Thirteen unconnected.
+To achieve this, you must have 13 disconnected tiles with one forming a pair.
+In addition, the suited tiles among them must form a partial knitted triplets or a partial knitted straight.

 For more information about knitted sets, refer to the relevant section below (Knitted Hands).